roshandubey13/Inventory-Manager-Tkinter/README.md

 ## ✨ Features

-- **🏠 Home Dashboard** – Quick access to all modules, makes it easy to use
+- **🏠 Home Dashboard** – Quick access to all modules for ease of use
 - **📦 Product Management** – Add, update, delete, and search for products
 - **🧾 Invoice Management** – View and manage invoices with customer info and totals
 - **🖨️ Invoice Generator** – Auto-calculate totals for multiple products per invoice